 All SQL performance tools in LCS are available under the SQL Insights tab on the Environment Monitoring page for a specific environment.
 The following tabs are available:

-Live View – Shows current DTU, executing statements, and blocking statements.
+Live View – Shows executing statements and blocking statements.
 The current SQL Now page that shows performance issues will be replaced with Live View.

 Queries – Shows a list of predefined queries that can be used to retrieve metrics on demand.
 Examples of queries include a current blocking tree, a list of active plan guides, and a list of most expensive queries.